nigelkelly/nigelkelly.github.io/email-subscription-with-pouchdb.md

 </head>
 ```

-5. In the body of your html files for home and post pages include the following
+**In the body of your html files for home and post pages include the following:**

 ```html
 <body>